mattchrstn8/Online-ordering-system-of-mommy-nets/README.md

 Hey, future devs.
-My name is Matt Christian Denalo i am the developer of this Online Ordering System of Mommy Net's Pastry together with my co-researcher.
+My name is Matt Christian Denalo I am the developer of this Online Ordering System of Mommy Net's Pastry, together with my co-researcher.
 Ivan Carl Araneta, Marichu Bernado and Shiela Tenido.
-As the capstone requirement, we develop this system to help mommynets gain large order and improve there services.
+As the capstone requirement, we develop this system to help mommynets gain large orders and improve their services.

 ## Install